nickfargo/state/src/state.coffee.md

 *superstate or parastate* from which the method is inherited.

           if via & VIA_SUPER
-            for parent in @order ? @linearize() when parent isnt this if method = parent.method methodName, viaProto, out, yes context = out?.context ? null
+            for relative in @order ? @linearize() when relative isnt this if method = relative.method methodName, viaProto, out, yes context = out?.context ? null
                 inherited = yes
                 break